tspascoal-ce-dev/ghas-workshop/_labs/lab6.md

 - Domain 6: Describe GitHub Advanced Security best practices

+> [!NOTE] This lab only orgs if you are using an organization as the owner of the repository.

 ## Exercise 1: Navigating to Security Overview

 The Security Overview can be used by anyone inside of an organization; it shows repositories that **you** have access to.
 If you are an org owner or a security manager, you would see all alerts.
 If you are a regular org member, you would only see alerts for repositories by default that you have write access to.

 > [!NOTE]
 > Security alerts for a repository are visible to people with write, maintain, or admin access to the repository and, when the repository is owned by an organization, organization owners.
 You can give additional teams and people access to the alerts.

-1. Navigate to the organization.
-You can do so by **clicking on the org name** (`Ignite24-Labs`) in the repository breadcrumbs in the upper left hand corner.
+1. Navigate to the organization you created the repository for the lab.
+You can do so by **clicking on the org name** in the repository breadcrumbs in the upper left hand corner.
     - You can also navigate to your orgs by clicking on your profile picture and "**Your organizations**"
 2. Click on the **Security** tab.
 3. Review (and click on!) the different views on the left-hand side: